CodeKoalas/koality-drupal-theme-generator/README.md

 # Koality D8 Theme Generator

 This is a fork of the [Media Current D8 Theme Generator](https://github.com/mediacurrent/theme_generator_8).
-At this point most all code and features are thanks to all the hard work they have done.
+At this point most of the code and features are thanks to all the hard work they have done.
 The main differences at this point are the following features:

-* Auto add component libraries to the theme's library definition list which saves some key strokes
+* Auto add component libraries to the theme's library definition list which saves some keystrokes
 * Added the [Koality Flexbox Grid](https://github.com/fabean/flexbox-grid) as an install option

 > [Yeoman generator](http://yeoman.io/) for Drupal Themes - lets you quickly set up a Drupal 8 theme with sensible defaults and best practices.